-- (8) No history of a felony conviction. - (9) No history of conviction of crimes involving: - (a) An out of hospital patient or a patient or resident of a medical care facility. - (b) Financial exploitation of a person entrusted to a care of the applicant. - (c) Any weapons/ammunition/explosives/arson charges. - (d) Any drug activity involving illegal possession, buying, selling or distribution (dealing) of controlled substances or synthetics. - (e) Violence against persons, animals or property. - (f) Sexual misconduct. - (10) No record of conviction by special or general courts-martial or civilian courts of offenses listed in AR 27-10 (Military Justice), chapter 24 or otherwise required to register as a sexual offender under AR 27-10, chapter 24. - (11) Formal training Completion of MOSC 68K1O courses for skill level1 conducted under the auspices of the U.S. Army Medical Center of Excellence (MEDCoE) is mandatory; or meet the ACASP criteria per paragraph 9-b(5) of this pamphlet and in paragraphs (b)(10)(a) for a Medical Laboratory Specialist (MOSC 68K1O); or (b)(10)(a) for Biological Science Research (MOSC 68K1OP9/68K2OP9) as outlined below. - (a) Medical Laboratory Specialist (MOSC 68K1O): Have graduated from a Medical Laboratory Technician training program of at least 50 weeks in length and accredited by the Committee of Allied Health Education and Accreditation (CAHEA).
+- (8) No history of a felony conviction. - (9) No history of conviction of crimes involving: - (a) An out of hospital patient or a patient or resident of a medical care facility. - (b) Financial exploitation of a person entrusted to a care of the applicant. - (c) Any weapons/ammunition/explosives/arson charges. - (d) Any drug activity involving illegal possession, buying, selling or distribution (dealing) of controlled substances or synthetics. - (e) Violence against persons, animals or property. - (f) Sexual misconduct. - (10) No record of conviction by special or general courts-martial or civilian courts of offenses listed in AR 27-10 (Military Justice), chapter 24 or otherwise required to register as a sexual offender under AR 27-10, chapter 24. - (11) Formal training Completion of MOSC 68K1O courses for skill level1 conducted under the auspices of the Army Medical Department Center and School is mandatory; or meet the ACASP criteria per paragraph 9-b(5) of this pamphlet and in paragraphs (b)(10)(a) for a Medical Laboratory Specialist (MOSC 68K1O); or (b)(10)(a) for Biological Science Research (MOSC 68K1OP9/68K2OP9) as outlined below. - (a) Medical Laboratory Specialist (MOSC 68K1O): Have graduated from a Medical Laboratory Technician training program of at least 50 weeks in length and accredited by the Committee of Allied Health Education and Accreditation (CAHEA).
 (See note below).
 Documentation must include a copy of the school diploma certificate, with original date not more than three years prior to enlistment. - 1.
 Certification within 36 months of enlistment as a Medical Laboratory Technician (MLT) by the Board of Registry of the American Society of Clinical Pathologists, MLT (ASCP); or, Board of the American Medical Technologist, (AMT); or certification as a Clinical Laboratory Technician (CLT) by the National Certification Agency (NCA).
 Documentation must include a copy of the appropriate certificate, with original date not more than three 3 years prior to enlistment. - 2.
-Proficiency training must be performed under the supervision of a clinical laboratory officer (AOC 71E), laboratory sciences officer (AOC 67B), pathologist (AOC 61U), or an NCO qualified in MOS 68K at initial duty assignment. - (b) Biological Science Research (MOS 68K10P9 or 68K2OP9): Have a Bachelors of Science Degree with specialization in Biology, Chemistry, Toxicology, Physiology, Organic Chemistry, Physics, Microbiology, Zoology, Parasitology, Pharmacology, Biochemistry, or other related physical science, or medical allied science. - 1.
-Be certified as a Medical Laboratory Technician (MLT) or a Clinical Laboratory Scientist (CLS) by the Board of Registry of the American Society of Clinical Pathologist (ASCP); or be certified as a Medical Laboratory Technician (MLT) or Medical Technologist (MT) by the Board of the American Medical Technologist (AMT); or be certified as a Clinical Laboratory Technician (CLT) or Clinical Laboratory Scientist (CLS) by the National Certification Agency (NCA) for Clinical Laboratory Personnel.
-Documentation must include a copy of the appropriate school diploma and certificate with original date not more than three years prior to enlistment. - 2.
-Be approved for enlistment in this MOS by Human Resources Command (HRC).
-Guidance counselor will call and record specific assignment instructions as well as obtain approval prior to enlistment. - 3.
-Successfully complete the proficiency training required at the location of the assigned organization or research project.
-Foreign transcripts must be evaluated prior to contacting AHRC.
-Note: Enlistment grade will be SPC due to the applicant having a bachelor's degree. - (12) All prior MOS 68K Soldiers serving in another MOS reclassifying back into MOS 68K, will be reviewed for validation of skills, by the proponent, during the reclassification process. - c.
+Proficiency training must be performed under the supervision of a clinical laboratory officer (AOC 71E), laboratory sciences officer (AOC 67B), pathologist (AOC 61U), or an NCO qualified in MOS 68K at initial duty assignment. - (12) All prior MOS 68K Soldiers serving in another MOS reclassifying back into MOS 68K, will be reviewed for validation of skills, by the proponent, during the reclassification process. - c.
 Additional skill identifiers.
-(Note: Refer to table 12-8, Listing of universal ASI's associated with all enlisted MOS)). - (1) M2--Cytotechnology (skill level 1-4 only).
-(Rescind 201010) - (2) P9--Biological Science Research (skill level 1-2 only).
-(Rescind 201010) - d.
+Note: Refer to Table 12-8 (Listing of universal ASI's associated with all enlisted MOS). - d.
 Physical requirements and standards of grade.
-Physical requirements and SG relating to each skill level are listed in the following tables:

-- (1) Table 10-68K-1.
-Physical requirements.

-(2) Table 10-68K-2.
-Standards of grade TOE/MTOE.

-(3) Table 10-68K-3.
+Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-68K-1.
+Physical requirements. - (2) Table 10-68K-2.
+Standards of grade TOE/MTOE. - (3) Table 10-68K-3.
 Standards of grade TDA.